randy-chng/demo_data_pipeline/README.md

 ```

 ## Scheduling Data Pipeline Service (Optional)
-For a monthly refresh of simplewiki data, configure cron by running the following commands.
+For a monthly refresh of simplewiki data, configure cron by running following commands.
 Schedule will be every 1st day of the month at 12am.
 ```
 chmod +x ~/demo_data_pipeline/refresh_data.sh